Wickliffe High School

-Wickliffe High School is a public high school in Wickliffe, Ohio.
-It is the only high school in the Wickliffe City School District.
+Wickliffe High School was a public high school in Wickliffe, Ohio.
+In 2023, the building was demolished to make room for a new K-12 combined campus on the former high school grounds.

 Athletics

 Wickliffe High School athletic teams compete in the Chagrin Valley Conference.
 Wickliffe's mascot is the Blue Devil.

 On October 10, 2006, the boys varsity soccer team, coached by Chris Adkins, won its first CVC conference title defeating Chagrin Falls, 2–0.
 The soccer team went on to reach the division three state championship game which they lost to Worthington Christian in a penalty kick shootout.
 In 2013, the boys varsity baseball team beat Garrettsville Garfield to win the school's first baseball district championship since 1989.

 In 2013, the girls’ track team won its second straight CVC conference title.